ScareyStory/Encryption_with_Sockets/README.md

 # Encryption_with_Sockets

-This program uses localhost as the target IP address/host

 EXAMPLE RUN AT BOTTOM OF README

 After moving to the folder you have put the files in, run: